MarlinFirmware/Marlin/README.md

 *   M502 - reverts to the default "factory settings".
 You still need to store them in EEPROM afterwards if you want to.

 EXTRUDER SELECTION:
-*   T<NUMBER> [F<NUMBER>] - change the extruder.
-The feedrate might be set to
+*   T<NUM> [F<NUM>] [S<NUM>] - change the extruder.
+The feedrate might be set
-                            reposition the extruder and specify at what speed.
+                            to reposition the extruder and specify at what speed.
 If "F" is not present the coordinates are adjusted, but the move is not performed.
+                            "S" allows to choose what E position the just selected extruder should start from (<NUM> - the extruder number to pick the last position from).
+                            If "S" is not specified the last known position for the new selected extruder is used.

     In general, the commands and settings for extruder are applied only to the active extruder.
 For example, to change max feedrate for extruders 0 and